lucidrains/rvq-vae-gpt/README.md

 The Soundstream will be modified to use all local attention.
 Experiments will compare VQ, RVQ, and also multi-headed VQ

 Was told by a researcher friend this will likely fail 😂😂 but I will try it anyways, yolo.
 In the case it does not work, maybe it can still be useful for genomics.
+Come to think of it, why shouldn't it be able to at least learn bigrams (for english) and codons (for genomics)?

 ## Citations